The Scoville Scale

-The Scoville unit was named for Wilbur Scoville in 1912.
-At the time, he worked for a pharmaceutical company named Parke-Davis where he developed a test called the "Scoville Organoleptic Test" which is used to measure a chili pepper's heat.
+The Scoville Scale and Scoville Heat Unit (SHU) were named for scientist Wilbur Scoville in 1912.
+At the time, Scoville worked for a pharmaceutical company named Parke-Davis where he developed a test called the “Scoville Organoleptic Test” which is used to measure a chili pepper’s heat.

 The measurements are divided into multiples of 100.
 Note that 1 part per 1,000,000 dilutions of water is rated at 1.5 Scoville Units.
 Pure capsaicin, the stuff that makes chili peppers hot, is rated between 15 – 16,000,000 Scoville units.
 This is incredibly HOT!
 See the chart below to compare several peppers on the range of the scale, and how they relate to pure capsaicin.

-As noted in the FAQ section, several factors can affect the heat of a pepper, but they generall fal into the ranges listed below.
+As noted in the FAQ section, several factors can affect the heat of a pepper, but they generally fall into the ranges listed below.

 Today, testing chili pepper heat is not quite so subjective.
 It has been replaced by High Performance Liquid Chromatography, or HPLC, which measures the pepper’s heat producing chemicals and rates them in ASTA pungency units.

 A List of Chili Peppers from Hottest to Mildest as Measured on the Scoville Heat Unit (SHU) Scale

 This is not a complete list of chili peppers, but rather a representation of some of the more popular chili peppers listed by heat level from hottest to mildest.